heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 Validation of the GTFS feed has been done using [gtfs-validator](https://github.com/MobilityData/gtfs-validator), which showed neither warnings, nor errors.
+This tool checks, if all required files and values exist and have the correct format and type respectively, and that all values are valid.

 ###### Location matching

 However, some locations were not found by pdf2gtfs, even if they actually exist on OSM.
 This is due both to the manner the dataset is filtered (i.e. using the stop name), and the fact that some of the transit agency names differ from the names used in OSM.\
 At the same time, the average distance between the locations, that *were* found,